HAHDhAHSDHAHS

 United for Service is your opportunity to volunteer side-by-side with your Heritage family to meet a need in your community — putting food on families’ tables.
 This experience is all about building a sense of community among our Heritage family while also giving back in a meaningful way to the communities where we live and work.

-United for Service originated with the Fehsenfeld family as a way for reason for the whole group to get together and bond while giving back to the community.
+United for Service originated with the Fehsenfeld family as a way for the whole group to get together and bond while giving back to the community.

 Why focus on food insecurity?